 Degree structure and studies

-The Master's Programme in Electric Transportation Systems is a two-year programme.
+The Nordic Master's Programme in Sustainable ICT Solutions of Tomorrow is a two-year programme.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

 The Master's thesis, 30 ECTS credits, is an advanced research project during the programme's fourth semester.
-The Master's thesis requires approximately six months of full-time work.
+The Master's thesis is a part of the advanced specialisation studies and requires approximately six months of full-time work.

 Master of Science in Technology